dh-miami/narratives_covid19/scripts/freq_analysis/README.md

 * `-h` to display the help menu.
 * `-top <n>` to fetch only the top `n` results.
 * `-ngram <num>` to query for n-grams where n is given by `num`.
 Multiple n-grams can be given at once.
+* `-consecutive` will retrieve n-grams based on its formal definition.
+By default, false.
 * `-users` to query for top users.
 * `-hashtags` to query for hashtags.
 * `-mutex` is a preprocessing setting to filter out words/hashtags that are not unique to a location-language pair.
 For example, for an input file that contains information about `mx-es`, `es-es`, and `fl-es`, `mx-es` rows will be filtered to contain words/hashtags that are unique to that pair.
 Likewise for `es-es` and `fl-es`.